-Canon 1300D versus Canon 60D
+Canon 1300D vs 60D

 The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 60D are two digital cameras that were announced, respectively, in March 2016 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 17.9 megapixel.
+Both cameras offer a resolution of 17.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is notably larger (18 percent) than the Canon 1300D.
 Moreover, the 60D is substantially heavier (56 percent) than the 1300D.
 It is noteworthy in this context that the 60D is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.